EmanuelMaximov/Image-Edge-Detection/README.md

 Filter options:
 1. Smoothing - Performs the convolution on colored Image
-2. Edge detection - Performs the convolution on grayscale Image with laplacian/gradient operators
+2. Edge detection - Performs the convolution on grayscale Image with Laplacian of Gaussian (LoG) & Sobel filters